Out-Law / Your Daily Need-To-Know

 Primary duties of producers and distributors

-A 'producer' is defined as the manufacturer or brander of the product, if based in the EU.
-If based outside of the EU, then the manufacturer's agent or representative in the EU will be regarded as the producer.
-If there is no EU agent or representative, then the producer will be the first importer into the EU.
+The GPSR defines a producer as the manufacturer or brander of the product, if based in the UK.
+If based outside of the UK, then the manufacturer's agent or representative in the UK will be regarded as the producer.
+If there is no UK agent or representative, then the producer will be the first importer into the UK.

 A 'distributor' means a professional in the supply chain whose activity does not affect the safety properties of a product.

-It is an offence for a producer or distributor to sell or to place on the market a product which is not safe.
-Likewise, it is an offence for a distributor to sell or to place on the market a product which it knows or should have presumed based on information in its possession was not a safe product.
+It is an offence for a producer to place on the market, or to offer or agree to supply or place on the market, a product which is not safe.
+The fact that the producer did not know the product was unsafe is irrelevant.
+It is an offence for a distributor to supply or offer or agree to supply a product which that distributor knows or should have presumed, based on information they have and as a professional, is a dangerous product.

 If the risk is a serious one requiring rapid action, the notification must also include: